-If your brand sells different items for men pause and women, for instance, create a signup form on your site targeted to a segment of customers asking them if they are interested in shopping your men’s or women’s collections for Valentine’s Day.
+If your brand sells different items for men and women, for instance, create a signup form on your site targeted to a segment of customers asking them if they are interested in shopping your men’s or women’s collections for Valentine’s Day.

 From there, you can store this information as a profile property and use it later in your marketing communication.
 For more information, check out this article on using button blocks in your signup forms.

 You can create a quiz through one of our integration partners, like Typeform, and send a personalized gift guide from the results.
 Say you have a brand that sells different types of bags.
 You can ask your customers questions about the people they are shopping for like:

 - What collection would they prefer?